spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 If the steps above do not solve your issue, get the controller logs using the steps below.

-1. The following command displays current pods running in the kube-system.
-Get the spotinst-controller pod name from the output.
+1. The following command displays current pods running in the spot-system.
+Get the spot-system-controller pod name from the output.

 ```bash
 kubectl get pods -n spot-system